matter-labs/zksync/infrastructure/exit-tool/README.md

 0x3b48b21a2f4910c04c04de00a23f7c07bf3cb04f and token with ID 0 (Ether), and use the API located at `http://127.0.0.1:8545`

+If during the process you encounter any error with the database, you should reset the database and run the `./exit-tool init` again.

 **Note:** Synchronizing the state will scan a big part of Ethereum blockchain, and that's a lot of work to do.
 It may take hours or even days to complete, depending on the size of zkSync blockchain.